sim0njo/docu/docs/Phc2Mqtt.md

 ##Operating modes
-Depending on the operating mode of P2M (Proxy or PassiveSTMv3), a different setup will be required.
+Depending on the operating mode of P2M (Proxy, PassiveSTMv3 or ActiveSTMv3), a different setup will be required.

 ###Proxy mode
 In this mode P2M is chained into the PHC module bus using two 6-wire cables with RJ11 male connectors,